Thirilian/xournal-patch/README.md

 <img width="560" height="420" alt="image" src="https://github.com/user-attachments/assets/a3578231-8a58-4901-841e-eb56e307bd07" />

 ________________________________________________________________________________________________________
-**A lot of settings of this feature can be tweakeed in the new available pannel called "Snapping" in the preferences window that patch #10 is adding**
+**A lot of settings of this feature can be tweaked in the new available pannel called "Snapping" in the preferences window that patch #10 is adding**

 ### Patch #11 : apply_force_line_style_update_v2.py
 So far, if you select a line style from the pen tool to update the line type of a selected object, and the line style you clicked is already selected by the tool, the line style of the object isn't updated.
 You have to select a different line style for the tool and reselect the style you wanted for the object to update.